Sunday, April 2, 2023

 What happens to an archived class?

-• Archived classes will be placed in a separate area as shown in the above guide.
-They will not be visible in the landing dashboard.
+• Archived classes will be placed in a separate area from the landing dashboard.

 • Students can’t remove themselves from an archived class.
 They will have limited management access to their classes.